DerGuru/The-Resonant/New Chapters/Part1/P1-10_Learning_Curve.md

 Jason's heart raced.
 "I think so."

 *Then we try.
 But slowly.
-And if you feel any strain—any pressure in your head, any discomfort—you stop immediately.
+And if you feel any strainâ€”any pressure in your head, any discomfortâ€”you stop immediately.
 Understood?*

 "Understood."